tsrobinson/academic-kickstart/content/publication/lallmidas-efficient-multiple-2020/index.md

 publishDate: '2020-12-15T23:26:38.368461Z'
 publication_types:
 - '3'
 abstract: This paper introduces software packages for efficiently imputing missing data using deep learning methods in Python (MIDASpy) and R (rMIDAS).
-The software implements a recently developed approach to multiple imputation known as MIDAS, which involves introducing an additional portion of missingness into the dataset, attempting to reconstruct this portion with a type of unsupervised neural network known as a denoising autoencoder, and using the resulting model to draw imputations of originally missing values.
-These steps are executed by a fast, scalable, and flexible algorithm that expands both the quantity and the range of data that can be analyzed with multiple imputation.
-To help users optimize the algorithm for their specific application, MIDASpy and rMIDAS offer a host of user-friendly tools for calibrating and validating the imputation model.
-We provide a comprehensive guide to these functionalities and demonstrate their usage on a large real dataset.
+The packages implement a recently developed approach to multiple imputation known as MIDAS, which involves introducing additional missing values into the dataset, attempting to reconstruct these values with a type of unsupervised neural network known as a denoising autoencoder, and using the resulting model to draw imputations of originally missing data.
+These steps are executed by a fast and flexible algorithm that expands both the quantity and the range of data that can be analyzed with multiple imputation.
+To help users optimize the algorithm for their particular application, MIDASpy and rMIDAS offer a host of user-friendly tools for calibrating and validating the imputation model.
+We provide a detailed guide to these functionalities and demonstrate their usage on a large real dataset.
 publication: '*Working Paper*'
 ---